The Downplay of a Key Condition

 The Fixer-Victim Loop

 The Fixer enters to “save” the Victim.
-The Victim momentarily feels better but learns they are incompetent (“learned helplessness”).
+The Victim momentarily feels better but reinforces a belief in their own incompetence (learned helplessness).
 The Victim creates a new crisis.
 The Fixer becomes exhausted and resentful, eventually snapping at the Victim (shifting to Persecutor).
 The Victim feels betrayed and seeks a new Rescuer.

 - Victim → Creator: Focuses on outcomes and choices, not problems.
 “What can I do next?”